Reds open game with 2 homers, beat Indians 7-2, split series

 Senzel drove Plesac’s fourth pitch onto the pedestrian patio beyond the left-field wall for his fifth homer.
 The Reds had just wrapped up congratulating him in the dugout when Votto, serving as designated hitter for the fourth time in his career, hit a 3-2 pitch into the right-field stands for his sixth homer.

-Those two bangs were followed by another loud one in the bottom of the inning when Senzel and second baseman José Peraza had a frightening collision in short center field.
+Those two bangs were followed by another loud one in the bottom of the inning when Senzel and second baseman José Peraza had a frightening crash in center field.

-Indians leadoff hitter Francisco Lindor sent a bloop behind second base that Senzel caught on the run before slamming into a charging Peraza, and both players were knocked to the ground.
+Indians leadoff hitter Francisco Lindor sent a bloop into the outfield that Senzel caught on the run before slamming into a charging Peraza.

-Senzel appeared to take the worst of the crash as he was struck in the face by Peraza’s elbow.
+Senzel took the worst of the impact as he was struck in the face by Peraza’s elbow.
 Senzel crumpled to the ground and shortstop José Iglesias waved to the dugout to get his teammate quick medical attention.

 Both players avoided serious injury and stayed in the game.